garrandall/popular-music-data/tracks/suga-suga-baby-bash-frankie-j.md

 You got me lifted shifted higher than a ceiling
-And ooh wee it's the ultimate feeling
+And oh wee it's the ultimate feeling
 You got me lifted feeling so gifted
 Sugar how you get so fly?
 Suga suga how you get so fly?